drmonkey1000/bcl-reference/README.md

 # These read from standard input until ~
 bcl rbf
 bcl lbcl
+bcl hbcl

+# These read from a file (if ~, cut off there, else go to EOF)
+bcl rbf somecode.rbf
+bcl lbcl somecode.lbcl
+bcl hbcl somecode.hbcl
 ```

 To get a list of supported commands and syntax, use the command `help`.